-When I was younger I assumed that entrepreneurs wore suits and had lots of money but no time.
+When I was younger I assumed that business founders or entrepreneurs wore suits and had lots of money but no time.
 But here amongst the entrepreneurial community in Bali, where I’ve been for the past year or so, zero entrepreneurs wear suits (and most don’t even wear shoes).

 Sounds far-fetched, you’re thinking.
 Well it’s true: these are not your average entrepreneurs, they are running remote startups, where it’s cheaper and they can work in a big community of like-minded people in a bamboo coworking space (or next to the pool drinking from coconuts).